ni/ams-capabilities/CONTRIBUTING.md

 # Create a New Capability

+:cactus: When working with a team on Capabilties, be strategic when updating the BLS Capabilities project file because it will not be trivial to merge.

 New capabilities are intended to be shared with any other Device Type, not just a Cycler (for example).
 Once you know that you have a new generic capability to implement, you're going to need to create a new folder and class, deriving from the Capability.lvclass.

 ## Create the Class

-1. Open the BTS Capabilities project.
+1. Open the BLS Capabilities project.
 1. Right-click the Capabilities folder.
 1. Select New->Class.
 1. Name your Capability.